 The only legal online sportsbook in Florida is Hard Rock Bet, but if more Florida sportsbook apps become available, we’ll have reviews of them that you can rely on.

-Why is there such a dramatic difference between starting spots and finishing results for Daytona races, including the Daytona 500?
+Why is there such a dramatic difference between starting spots and finishing results for Daytona races, including the Coke Zero Sugar 400?
 There are a few factors.

 The ‘Big One’ Is Always Lurking

-Once the 40-car field is set, the real action begins in Sunday’s race (2:30 p.m., FOX).
-Over the span of 200 laps on the 2.5-mile superspeedway tri-oval, the Daytona 500 gives fans the closest racing they’re likely to see all season.
+Bad things can happen quickly on the super fast 2.5-mile tri-oval during the 160-lap, 400-mile race.
 It’s not unusual for the entire field to be separated by a couple of seconds, at least in the early laps.

 And that’s when “The Big One” tends to happen.
 One wrong move at the front of the pack could lead to an accident that involves half the field, and neither the most skilled driver nor the best-prepared team can do anything about it.

 The driver at the top of our list is former Cup series champion Chase Elliott.
-The difference between his average starting spot and average finishing position in Daytona races is 11 places, the biggest gap of any active driver.
-He was eliminated in wrecks in the 2018, 2019 and 2023 Daytona 500.
-In second on our list is his Hendrick Motorsports teammate, William Byron (a difference of 9.5 places), who had little success in the Daytona 500 until he won the race last year.
+The difference between his average starting spot and average finishing position in Daytona races is 10.3 places, the biggest gap of any active driver.
+Elliott has been eliminated in wrecks at Daytona seven times during his career in NASCAR’s top series and he has never won there in 19 starts.

 It works the other way too.
 Some drivers with underfunded teams, who are rarely competitive in any other race, can finish well if they avoid all the wrecks (or only sustain minor damage) and just finish.
 For instance, B.J.
 McLeod has never started better than 30th in any Daytona race in the Cup Series, but he has four top-20 finishes there including his only two career top-10 runs.